Four neoclassical vases as table decoration from the end of the 18th century

 Description

 Four neoclassical table decorations for biscuits and gilded wood, a set of four charming, small, antique biscuit craters on gilded vaults with acanthus leaves and carved ornaments.
 The four neoclassical artworks come from a private collection in Milan and date from the late 18th century.
-Good condition related to age.
+Good age-related condition.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
+Noteworthy and interesting are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative, luxurious pieces designed to shine with splendor and play a significant role in luxury interiors.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often made with brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of credenzas and broadly speaking, chest-type furniture.
 During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Lion paws, eagle heads—these are common features in Renaissance style.
 Currently, many global companies reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own character in each nation.
-This is especially important when searching for exclusive antiques suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique suitable for your interior.

 The most important aspect of original antique furniture is authenticity.
-This is ultimately crucial for buyers, as many fakes circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with its description and photos.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details